JHNordic logo

 Access:

-Off Hwy ID 33 (continuation of Hwy WY 22) - 14 miles west of Wilson WY, 3 miles SE of Victor ID - To find the Ranch turn northeast on Old Jackson Hwy two miles west of the WY/ID border on Hwy 22.
-Turn east (right), Park along the side of the summer access road right in front of Moose Creek Ranch, ID
+Off Hwy ID 33 (continuation of Hwy WY 22), 14 miles west of Wilson WY, 3 miles SE of Victor ID.
+Find the Ranch by heading northeast on Old Jackson Hwy, two miles west of the WY/ID border on Hwy 22.
+Turn east (right), park along the side of the summer access road in front of Moose Creek Ranch, ID.

 Description:

-At ¾ mile from the winter parking a trail option to the left (straight east) takes you to Plummer Canyon and eventually to the Plummer Yurt.
-Following this option for another ¼ miles brings you to a makeshift winter bridge (a ladder supported by logs and stuffed with branches and snow), which is used to cross Moose Creek.
-See photo in late season.
+Trail Options: Around ¾ mile from the winter parking, a trail option leads left (east) to Plummer Canyon, eventually connecting to the Plummer Yurt.
+Continuing another ¼ mile, you'll encounter a makeshift winter bridge, a ladder supported by logs and filled with branches and snow, for crossing Moose Creek.

-Moose Creek is also a favorite summer hiking trail, that can be an out-and-back (per the winter trail description ), or can be continued to connect with the Teton Crest Trail at its eastern end , to lead south over Mesquite Pass and down into Coal Creek.
+Summer Hikers: Moose Creek serves as a beloved summer hiking trail, offering an out-and-back option as described in the winter trail guide.
+Alternatively, it connects with the Teton Crest Trail at its eastern end, leading south over Mesquite Pass and into Coal Creek.

 Elevation gain: 133m